seph14/Cinder/android/README.md

 restricts it to running on Android versions 2.3 (Gingerbread) and upwards.
 This restriction does not apply when linked as a static library called through JNI.

-Tested to build on Windows (cygwin), OS X and Linux.
+Tested to build on Windows, OS X and Linux.

 Quickstart